Claiming For An Incorrect Prescription

 If your GP has prescribed you with the wrong prescription or your pharmacist has dispensed the wrong medication, you could be able to claim compensation.
 The health consequences of receiving the wrong type of medication can be quite serious and potentially long-term.
 If you have received the wrong prescription, either from your GP or pharmacist, you could be able to claim compensation as a result.

-To find out whether your claim is valid and whether you can claim compensation as a result, contact Jefferies Solicitors as a result.
+To find out whether your claim is valid and whether you can claim compensation as a result, contact Jefferies.

 The Responsibility Of Your GP And Pharmacist